 Two major causes of childhood obesity are poor nutrition and uneducated food choices (Fredricks, 2010).

 Here you are giving information rather than giving a judgment.
-See APA manual section 3.11 for more guidelines for reducing bias.
+See APA 7, Chapter 5 for more guidelines for reducing bias.